JakubPrzystasz/CCalculator/README.md

 I use Visual C++ compiler, in my case everything compiles.

 ## Usage
-It does not work fine, a lot of memory leaks, and terribly bugs!
+It does not work fine, a lot of memory leaks, and terrible bugs!
 ## TODO List
 - debug the code
 - add trygonometric functions